3 min read

 Finally, a very simple test that you can implement is a prioritising exercise.
 This can be as easy as compiling a list of example tasks that you would need completing by the successful candidate on a daily or weekly basis and asking the candidates to prioritise them in order priority.

-Hopefully, including a test in the interview process will help you to finalise your selection and ensure that you hire the perfect EA for you and your business!
+Hopefully, including a test in the interview process will help you to decide your choice and make sure that you hire the perfect EA for you and your business!

 Working with an agency that specialises in recruiting Executive Assistants, instead of a general agency, has a number of advantages, such as the fact that they will have a better understanding of the role and the type of skill set required for the position that you are recruiting for.
 It's no secret that the EA role differs greatly between companies and is very much tailored to the company and individual(s) that the EA will be supporting.
 By working with an agency that is an authority on the Executive Assistant market, you are ensuring that your requirements are fully met and that you secure the best talent for your business.